Creating and Claiming

 response .

-const authClient = new LitAuthClient({
+const litNodeClient = new LitNodeClient({

 });

-const authMethod = await session.authenticate({
+const authMethod = await stytchProvider.authenticate({

 accessToken: sessionStatus.session_jwt